(Love) Compared with You: Release

-"(Love) Compared with You" was released by EMI Records on 7" vinyl in America only.
+"(Love) Compared with You" was released by EMI Records on 7" vinyl in the US and Canada only.
 The B-side, "Too Much Tenderness", was written and produced by Harley, and also taken from Love's a Prima Donna.
 For its release as a single, "(Love) Compared with You" was cut down by almost a minute.
 A promotional edition of the single was also released, which placed the A-side on both sides of the vinyl; one in stereo and one in mono.
 Neither release featured a picture sleeve, but used a generic one instead.

 Following its original release on the Love's a Prima Donna album, and as a single, the song has also appeared on a number of Steve Harley & Cockney Rebel compilations including 1987's Greatest Hits, 1998's More Than Somewhat – The Very Best of Steve Harley, 1999's The Cream of Steve Harley & Cockney Rebel, and 2006's The Cockney Rebel – A Steve Harley Anthology.